Dramaturgy (sociology): Front stage

 Within society, individuals are expected to present themselves in a certain way; however, when a person goes against the norm, society tends to notice.
 Therefore, individuals are expected to put on a costume and act differently when in front of the 'audience'.
 Goffman noticed this habit of society and developed the idea of front stage.

-In his book The Presentation of Self in Everyday Life, Goffman defines front as "that part of the individual's performance which regularly functions in a general and fixed fashion we define the situation for those who observe the performance.
+In his book The Presentation of Self in Everyday Life, Goffman defines front as "that part of the individual's performance which regularly functions in a general and fixed fashion to define the situation for those who observe the performance.
 Front, then, is the expressive equipment of a standard kind intentionally or unwittingly employed by the individual during his performance."

 During the front stage, the actor formally performs and adheres to conventions that have meaning to the audience.
 It is a part of the dramaturgical performance that is consistent and contains generalized ways to explain the situation or role the actor is playing to the audience that observes it.
 The actor knows that they are being watched and acts accordingly.

 Goffman explains that the front stage involves a differentiation between setting and personal front, two concepts that are necessary for the actor to have a successful performance.
 Setting is the scene that must be present in order for the actor to perform; if it is gone, the actor cannot perform.
 Personal front consists of items or equipment needed in order to perform.
 These items are usually identifiable by the audience as a constant representation of the performance and actor.
 The personal front is divided into two different aspects: